-Updated July 24, 1:00 p.m.
-ET: I don't think it's that crazy to walk into a fast food place with the expectation that there won't be literal shit in my food, but apparently even that is too much to ask for these days.
+Updated July 25, 8:35 a.m.
+PT: I don't think it's that crazy to walk into a fast-food place with the expectation that there won't be literal poop in my food, but apparently that's too much to ask for these days.

-BBC One's Watchdog group took samples of drinks from all three chains, with three McDonald's, six Burger Kings and seven KFC's testing positive - including four samples at Burger King and five at KFC that containted significant amounts of fecal bacteria.
+BBC One's Watchdog group took samples of drinks from all three chains, with three McDonald's, six Burger Kings and seven KFCs testing positive — including four samples at Burger King and five at KFC that contained significant amounts of fecal bacteria.

 People flock to major chains like Starbucks because of one big factor: consistency.
 We come to rely on the fact that everything will be done the same way every time and count on corporate red tape and health code regulations to ensure that food safety is a priority.

 And yet often we're totally betrayed by these big companies (here's looking at you, Chipotle).
 The latest culprits: Starbucks, Caffè Nero and Costa Coffee in the U.K., which were found to have fecal matter in their iced beverages.
 Of all things — fecal matter, really?!